 Wild Series Sneak Peek: Daisy's Dreams

 “Keep going!”
-Claire urged as little Morty began to wail against her breast, his cry a voice to the cramps of his sisters’ legs and stomachs.
+Yarrow urged as little Morty began to wail against her breast, his cry a voice to the cramps of his sisters’ legs and stomachs.

-They were running again, Claire carrying the baby, Lila stumbling along beside her.
+They were running again, Yarrow carrying the baby, Lila stumbling along beside her.
 Their rugged breathing grew louder with every step.

 The man had seen them, it was only a matter of time now.
 He wanted Morty and he would not be far behind.